BruceChanJianLe/micromamba/README.md

 micromamba activate my_env
 ```

-If you get the below warning, just follow the information to activate your environment.
+If you get the below warning:
 ```
 'micromamba' is running as a subprocess and can't modify the parent shell.
 Thus you must initialize your shell before using activate and deactivate.